MicrosoftDocs/query-docs/query-languages/dax/calculate-function-dax.md

 A Boolean expression filter is an expression that evaluates to TRUE or FALSE.
 There are several rules that they must abide by:

-- They can reference only a single column.
+- They can reference columns from a single table.
 - They cannot reference measures.
 - They cannot use a nested CALCULATE function.
 - They cannot use functions that scan or return a table, including aggregation functions.